If you are a fan of classic chart patterns, look no further as we will cover two of the most reliable chart formations

 As you see, this is pretty much the same scenario.
-The only difference is that we start with an upwards price movement, followed by three tops at resistance and a subsequent price decline.
+The only difference is that we start with an upward price movement, followed by three tops at resistance and a subsequent price decline.

 The concept behind the triple top and triple bottom are the same as any other reversal chart pattern.
 Price runs hard in one direction, a battle between bulls, bears ensues, and then the start of an impulsive price trend in the opposite direction.

 The key element for trading triple tops and bottoms is to identify the breakout level.
 Once this level is breached, price movement picks up in earnest.

 Traders should look to buy triple bottoms and short triple tops.